-In this case the guides tell you a boat, jam packed, is 15,000 Colombian Pesos – why its not included after the mandatory meeting is beyond me – but I can 100% confirm it should be between 7-10,000 with luggage as I caught it 3 times prior (twice with just me and the captain in the boat) so its just a bad start when the company is clearly ripping you off.
+In this case the guides tell you a boat, jam-packed, is 15,000 Colombian Pesos – why its not included after the mandatory meeting is beyond me – but I can 100% confirm it should be between 7-10,000 with luggage as I caught it 3 times prior (twice with just me and the captain in the boat) .
+Sadly its just a bad start when the San Blas Adventures is clearly ripping you off.
 Same can be said for their recommended hostel in Sapzurro, which has not one ounce of charm and is well over-priced again.
-For 52,000 you got a dorm bed, dinner and breakfast in a sub-prime location next to the main wharf.
+For 52,000 you got a dorm bed, dinner, and breakfast in a sub-prime location next to the main wharf.

 Besides this the rest of the trip went rather well which was good – the sea is very, very rough at points and you are in a small boat, you will get 100% wet and are guaranteed to have some great stories.
 Think waves so big you can’t see the other boat and 2 hour of pure pain as you keep smashing down on the waves.

 There was no “guitar or drum” on any islands, and the bonfire was rather more burning a few palm leaves which do not light very well and lasted all of five minutes.
-Finally – its is 100% not the “third biggest coral reef in the world”, that would be the Mesoamerican reef that ends in Nicaragua.
-Its not even in the Top Ten.
-Not that size dictates how good a reef is, but the 4 times I went snorkelling here it was rather rubbish.
+Finally – The San Blas Islands reef is 100%, not the “third biggest coral reef in the world”, that would be the Mesoamerican reef that ends in Nicaragua.
+It’s not even in the Top Ten.
+Not that size dictates how good a reef is, but the 4 times I went snorkeling here it was rather rubbish.
 You will not see anything!

 If you have found this guide to San Blas Islands Tours useful, you might also want to read:

 Sadly, the San Blas islands are also said to be the first in the world to disappear due to global warming and it’s not hard to see why.
 Most are barely large enough to fit a shack and consist of nothing more than sand – on one island we could visibly see the effects of a recent storm which had moved the sand from one side of the island to the other and a great many palm trees were now stuck out at sea.

 There is nothing at all to do – no power, no WiFi, no distractions and it is an amazing opportunity to just connect with yourself, other people and the natural environment.
 I don’t think I have ever been so relaxed in my entire life!
-I only wish the sleeping islands were a bit more natural – sure our last night was on a deserted island with only one family there to look after us gringos, but our first night was spent on a built up Guna Island with no beach or open area, where we were forbidden to leave the hostel by ourselves.
+I only wish the sleeping islands were a bit more natural – sure our last night was on a deserted island with only one family there to look after us gringos, but our first night was spent on a built-up Guna Island with no beach or open area, where we were forbidden to leave the hostel by ourselves.

-Whether you take San Blas Adventures from Colombia to Panama or Panama to Colombia you are guaranteed to have the experience of a life-time.
+Whether you take San Blas Adventures from Colombia to Panama or Panama to Colombia you are guaranteed to have the experience of a lifetime.
 Exploring the Kuna Yala archipelago’s on a tiny boat, against raging sea, interacting with an unfamiliar indigenous culture and sleeping in hammocks on palm-tree lined islands.